BadMagic100/TheRealJournalRando/README.md

 If the enemy is available in only a single map area, its locations are counted under that area.
 If the enemy is available in multiple map areas, its locations will be counted under "Other."

+### RandoSettingsManager

+This connection is fully integrated with RandoSettingsManager.
+It does not need to be configured manually after saving/sharing/loading settings and will disable itself if no settings are available.